HISTORY

 [UPDATE::: Amazon is where we print paperbacks (KDP on amazon.com) but we HOPE and PRAY you will use BOOKSHOP to buy books.
 Most of our book titles are listed on BOOKSHOP and on this website]

-https://www.findingtheinvisibles.com/- but there were (GOOGLE BLOGGER) glitches when photos disappeared - so there were FORMATTING issues.
+https://www.findingtheinvisibles.com/- but there were (GOOGLE BLOGGER) glitches when photos disappeared - FORMATTING issues were fixed in 2023.
 BUT the entire book (with photos) can be read as an ebook here FREE: https://pressbooks.pub/cosmicglue/front-matter/introduction/

 Chapter Three: THE WAY (Trace's favorite) : https://pressbooks.pub/cosmicglue/chapter/chapter-2/

-2023: COMING SOON: The Last Heir of Merlin by John C. Hopkins.
-Trace is finishing up her new short non-fiction: 8 Billion Elephants.
+2023: The Last Heir of Merlin by John C. Hopkins.
+(Our 28th book) Trace is also writing 8 Billion Elephants.

 MORE BOOKS ARE COMING!